homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-barrel-ly-learning.md

 `TD Target = Reward + γV(s')`

-where γ is the discount factor (we use γ = 0.99), and V(s') is the estimated value of the next state.
+where γ is the discount factor (γ = 0.99 used here), and V(s') is the estimated value of the next state.

 If the episode ends, there's no next state to think about, so the TD target just becomes the final reward.